MattiaG-afk/GNU-Linux-guide/1: The GNU-Linux system architecture/1.2: Files architecture/README.md

 * -u: use the last access time to the file;
 * -d: it only displays the name and not the content when referring to a directory, and does not execute symbolic links.

+To operate on the associated times of a file, use the command **touch**, and takes various options:
+* -a: change the last access time;
+* -m: change the time of last modification;
+* -d: to specify a date;
+* -r: to get values from another file.

+## 1.2.2 The architecture of a filesystem and the properties of files
 WORK IN PROGRESS